Victor Vifquain: Civil War

-Battle of Fort Blakely
+Battle of Fort Blakeley

-Vifquain commanded the Ninety-Seventh Illinois during the Battle of Fort Blakely.
+Vifquain commanded the Ninety-Seventh Illinois during the Battle of Fort Blakeley.
 On April 9, he advanced towards and jumped onto the parapet of the Confederate fort.
 Surviving a barrage of Confederate gun fire without serious injury, Vifquain ordered a general charge of the fort by his unit.
 During the ensuing fighting, Vifquain used his sword to sever the halliard holding up the fort's Confederate flag while the flag-bearer of the Ninety-Seventh Illinois planted the Union flag in its place.
 The flag-bearer was killed by Confederate gun fire immediately after placing the flag.
 Vifquain was concealed by the falling Confederate flag during the attack, so he was not targeted.
 Vifquain survived the battle and was awarded the Medal of Honor for his actions.

 Later life

 Near the end of the Civil War, Vifquain yet again attempted to capture Davis.
 He successfully captured a train believed to be carrying Davis near Selma, Alabama.
 Davis was not actually a passenger, but Vifquain was able to secure three-thousand heads of cattle and two-thousand horses from the train.
 Vifquain ultimately achieved a rank of brevet brigadier general by the time he was mustered out of service in October 1865.

 After the end of the Civil War, Vifquain ran for a seat in Congress, but did not win the election.
 He also attended the Nebraska Constitutional Convention.
 Vifquain founded the Daily State Democrat in 1879 and was appointed US consul to Columbia by President Grover Cleveland in 1886.
 He would later serve as the leader of multiple diplomatic posts in Panama.
 During his time in Panama, Vifquain aided multiple Chinese citizens at the United States consul.
 As a result of his actions, the Emperor of China inducted Vifquain into the Order of the Double Dragon.
 In 1891, he was selected to be the adjutant general of his home state of Nebraska.

 Vifquain returned to active military service during the Spanish–American War.
 He served as commander of the 3rd Nebraska Infantry Regiment following the resignation of Colonel William Jennings Bryan.
 His regiment remained in Cuba at the end of the war to aid in the occupation of the island.
-Vifquain died in 1904 at his house in Lincoln, Nebraska.
+Vifquain died in 1904 at his house in Lincoln, Nebraska, and was buried at Calvary Catholic Cemetery.
 He wrote a memoir near the end of his life, which was published nearly a century after his death.